jamiehs/bootstrap-sass-middleman/README.md

 This will install all the needed dependencies and gems listed in the `.Gemfile` to get you up and running with Middleman.

-## Running
+## Running Middleman
 Since we are using Middleman, you need to run the server to view the page.
 Do do this run:

 ```bash
 $ middleman
 ```

+## Browsersync
+Use Node.js to install Browsersync:
+`npm install -g browser-sync`

+Then use with Middleman running in another terminal tab:
+`browser-sync start --proxy 'localhost:4567' --files source`

 ## Development
 You can customize the Bootstrap configuration by editing: `source/css/bootstrap/_bootstrap.scss` and `source/css/bootstrap/_variables.scss`
-This is the easiest way that I have found to quickly set up a static site with Bootstrap, Sass, Compass, and Middleman.
+This is the easiest way that I have found to quickly set up a static site with Bootstrap, Sass, and Middleman.

 ## Building/Deployment